michalmedvecky/mybusservice/README.md

     kubectl create -f k8s/redis/redis-sentinel-controller.yaml

+Wait for the pods to be in "Running" state (kubectl get pods)

 #### Scale both replication controllers

     kubectl scale rc redis --replicas=3
     kubectl scale rc redis-sentinel --replicas=3

+Wait for all pods to be in "Running" state (kubectl get pods)

 #### Delete the original master pod